 Enforce security settings and usage policies

-Enrich the devices with relevant apps & content
+Enrich the mobile devices with relevant apps & content

 Monitoring & tracking entire device inventory from a single console

-An ideal mobile device management software should be able to perform the above-listed actions over the air, mitigating manual efforts of the IT.
-A comprehensive MDM solution supports a wide range of devices belonging to diverse operating systems such as iOS, Android, Windows and macOS.
-As businesses evolve, MDM software scales, evolves and contributes to business growth by accommodating dynamic business needs and use-cases.
+An ideal MDM software should be able to perform the above-listed actions over the air, mitigating the manual efforts of IT admins.
+A comprehensive MDM solution supports a wide range of mobile devices belonging to diverse operating systems such as iOS, Android, Windows, and macOS.
+As businesses evolve, MDM software scales evolve and contribute to business growth by accommodating dynamic business needs and use-cases.

 How Does An MDM Software Work?

 Mobile device management is dependent on the two most critical elements- one is the MDM server (most commonly cloud-based) and an MDM agent on the device.
-The IT admins configure the MDM agent on the device via the MDM server.
+The IT admins configure the MDM agent on the device via the Mobile device management server.
 This includes policy configuration, apps, and content push as well as security controls.
-An ideal MDM offers different management modes where either the MDM agent sits on the device as an app within which the work container/profile is accessible to the end-user or the MDM agent replaces the device’s default launcher and the end-user can access only the elements within the MDM.
+An ideal MDM offers different management modes where either the MDM agent sits on the device as an app within which the work container/profile.
+It is accessible to the end-user or the MDM agent replaces the device’s default launcher and the end-user can access only the elements within the Mobile device management.

-Mobile device management streamlines the IT teams’ control over the remote device fleet while leveraging the device’s hardware and software capabilities for business.
+MDM software streamlines the IT teams’ control over the remote mobile device fleet while leveraging the device’s hardware and software capabilities for business.